jasonklau328/Kaggle-titanic-prototype/README.md

 We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like

 # Table of Content
--Data preprocessing
+1. Data preprocessing
+  1.Import libraries
+  2.Import dataset
--Exploratory Data Analysis
+2. Exploratory Data Analysis
--Machine Learning Model
+3. Machine Learning Model